Seabagel/202011-ValorantMuffin/README.md

 ## TODO:
 - [x] Update the documentation for Pants and Time of day
-- [x] Add how to update it once deployed in RasberryPi
+- [x] Add how to update it, once it's been deployed in RasberryPi
+- [ ] Add how to deploy it, and keep the process running on Linux

 ## Features:
    - **Case *inSenSiTIVE***